zeyang1225/zeyang1225.github.io/_includes/teaching.md

 <li><autocolor>Invited discussant of “Unravel Unraveling,” at the Hawai‘i Accounting Research Conference.
 Honolulu, HI.
 January 2026 (Scheduled) </autocolor></li>
   <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the AAA MAS Midyear Meeting.
 Nashville, TN.
 January 2026 (Scheduled) </autocolor></li>
 <li><autocolor>Invited discussant of “When speaking freely pays: Anti-SLAPP laws and firms' cost of equity,” at the AAA MAS Midyear Meeting.
 Nashville, TN.
 January 2026 (Scheduled) </autocolor></li>
+<li><autocolor>Referred presenter of “The effects of asymmetric cost behavior on corporate environmental commitments and actions,” at the AAA FARS Midyear Meeting.
+San Antonio, TX.
+January 2026 (Scheduled) </autocolor></li>
+<li><autocolor>Referred presenter of “Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?” at the AAA Joint Midyear Meeting of the AIS and SET Sections.
+Provo, UT.
+February 2026 (Scheduled)</autocolor></li>
 </ul>